xelsed/ITP-ICMhw/README.md

 Today I have to ask a question but at this very moment I don't have any other then from my conversation with my Dauther, she was talking to me about loops,

 Julia said there are a few kinds of loops and one kind of loop she mentioned was a forever loop.
 I am not sure if this was taught to her as a concept or its a function.
 Another concept I am having trouble with is the use of AI, I agree that having the AI program for you is bad, however I am struggling for example with the concept of using the AI to lookup and help with understanding how comands work and reflect on Aristial and his opinion of the abacus.
 I was about to type forever loop p5js into google but now it applies AI to its search.
-My own rules have been to use AI like documention so for example please show me how ot create a beep using natice comands no libraries and then to rerype the code and edit it.
+My own rules have been to use AI like documention so for example please show me how ot create a beep using native comands no libraries and then to rerype the code and edit it.

 I also miss case statements which I remeber from pascal, and have been fustrated by this P5's crashing without the benfit of ^C I wonder if there is a browser that is more robust then chrome or edge for p5 editor?